-Savings Credit is a weekly payment for people who saved some money towards their retirement (for example, in a personal pension).
+Savings Credit is a weekly payment for people who saved some money towards their retirement for example, in a personal pension.
 If you reached State Pension age on or after 6 April 2016, you may not be able to get the Savings Credit part of Pension Credit.

-For more information, or to find out the exact date when you can get State Pension and Pension Credit, speak to a welfare rights adviser or visit gov.uk/pension-credit
+For more information, or to find out the exact date when you can get State Pension and Pension Credit, visit gov.uk/pension-credit Or call 0808 808 00 00 to speak to a Macmillan welfare rights adviser.

-For single people, you can get a weekly guarantee credit of whatever amount is needed to increase your weekly income to £173.75.
-This means you get the shortfall between your weekly income or pension and £173.75.
-For example, if your only income was a State Pension of £134.25 a week, you would get £173.75 - £134.25 = £39.50 guarantee credit a week.
+If you are single, you can get a weekly guarantee credit of whatever amount is needed to increase your weekly income to £177.10.
+This means you will get the extra money needed to bring your weekly income or pension up to this amount.
+For example, if your only income was a State Pension of £137.60 a week, you would get £39.50 guarantee credit a week.
+This is £177.10 - £137.60.

-Single people also get a weekly savings credit of up to £13.97.
+Single people also get a weekly savings credit of up to £14.04.

-For couples, you can get a weekly guarantee credit of whatever amount is needed to increase your weekly income to £265.20.
-For example, if the only income you and your partner received was a State Pension of £214.70, you would get £265.20 - £214.70 = £50.50 guarantee credit a week.
+If you are part of a couple, you can get a weekly guarantee credit of whatever amount is needed to increase your weekly income to £270.30.
+For example, if the only income you and your partner received was a State Pension of £219.80, you would get £50.50 guarantee credit a week.
+This is £270.30 - £219.80.

-Couples can also get a weekly savings credit of up to £15.62.
+Couples can also get a weekly savings credit of up to £15.71.

+You could get more if you are:

+- a carer

+- severely disabled

+- responsible for a child or young person.

-You could get more if you are a carer, severely disabled, responsible for a child or young person, or have certain housing costs.
-These extra payments may be affected if you go into hospital or care home, depending on how long you stay.
-It is important to let the Pension Service know about the change in your situation.
+You may also get more if you have certain housing costs.
+But these extra payments may be affected if you go into hospital or care home, depending on how long you stay.
+It is important to tell the Pension Service about any changes in your situation.

-If your care home fees are paid in part or full by public funds, you may have to contribute.
-Pension Credit counts as your income when calculating how much you must contribute towards care home fees.
-However, a small part of your income should be disregarded if you are 65 or over and get Savinas Credit.
+If your care home fees are paid partly or fully by public funds, you may have to contribute towards them.
+Pension Credit counts as your income when calculating how much you must contribute towards your care home fees.
+But, a small part of your income should not be included if you are aged 65 or over and get Savings Credit.
 The amount depends on where you live and whether you are single or part of a couple.
+You do not pay tax on Pension Credit.